-Not applicable.
+Section not applicable.
 The Secure Cryptographic Device is only to be used by the designated Subject.

-6.2.4 Private key escrow
+6.2.4 Private Key Escrow

 Private keys cannot and are never extracted from the Secure Cryptographic Device on which they are generated.
 Private keys are never put in escrow.